carlosperate/arm-none-eabi-gcc-action/README.md

 - 🚀 Updated with the latest GCC releases from Arm
 - 📅 Adds `latest` option to be able to always run tests with the latest compiler release
 - ⚙️ Inputs are optional for simpler configuration
+- ↗️ Toolchain path can be exported as an environmental variable and/or step output
 - ✅ Downloads are MD5 checked
 - 🏎 Toolchain is cached for faster runs (reduced time from 30s-2min to 5ish seconds)
 - ⬇️ File downloads are more stable (no random failures)